 CU is working with campus users to gather feedback during various stages of the upgrade project to ensure the new HCM system best serve employees' needs.
 These groups will be critical to a successful implementation.

-Why CU is upgrading its systems?
+Why is CU upgrading its systems?

 CU's current HRMS and Finance systems have not been updated in several years.
 As a result, we have missed out on functionalities that will help the university be more effective.
 This upgrade brings systems up to date and lays the foundation for future enhancements.